elven-js/elvenjs-website/src/docs/getting-started.md

 ## Demo video

+Remember that the video will be outdated.
+Check the version and [changelog](https://github.com/juliancwirko/elven.js/blob/main/CHANGELOG.md).

 <div class="embeded-media-container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/tcTukpkjcQw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 ## Summary

 Okay, so you know what Elven.js is and how to start using it.
-You are now ready to look at the [SDK reference](/docs/sdk-reference.html) and ready to use [recipes](/docs/recipes.html).
+You are now ready to look at the [SDK reference](/docs/sdk-reference.html) and [recipes](/docs/recipes.html).

 Also, there are a lot of links to the demo applications on the homepage, so you could also check the code of each one.